Six Hands Across a Table

 "Six Hands Across a Table" is the twenty-fifth episode of the second series of the 1960s cult British spy-fi television series The Avengers, starring Patrick Macnee and Honor Blackman.
-It was first broadcast by ABC on 16 March 1963.
+ABC first broadcast on 16 March 1963.
 The episode was directed by Richmond Harding and written by Reed R. de Rouen.

 Plot

 Cathy becomes romantically involved with shipyard owner Oliver Waldner, blissfully unaware that he is masterminding a dastardly plan to gain control of most of Britain’s shipbuilding industry.
 After she nearly dies in an apparent accident, Steed sets out to prove that Waldner has murdered a business rival.